celineli99/celineli99.github.io/_posts/2023-12-27-Semester-at-Yale.md

 ## Motivation

 Why did I choose to do this exchange in the first place?
-I was quite happy to have stayed in Geneva for my [Master's in Economics](https://www.celineli.com/2023/Masters-first-year.html) after having worked for the UN for 9 months.
-I felt that I had reached at a point where I knew Geneva as a city quite well, had a great base of friends, but was also curious about another adventure.
+I was quite happy to have stayed in Geneva for my [Master's in Economics](https://www.celineli.com/2023/Masters-first-year.html) after having come to the city for my [work at the UN](http://www.celineli.com/2022/UNEP.html).
+I felt that I had reached at a point where I knew Geneva quite well, had a great base of friends, but was also curious about another adventure.
 So, when in early 2023 the deadline for applying for an outgoing exchange rolled around, a part of me wanted to give it a try.

-I asked myself: What is it that I seek from an exchange that I can otherwise not get at my school in Geneva?
+I therefore asked myself: What is it that I seek from an exchange that I can otherwise not get at my school in Geneva?
 Whilst I appreciated the more policy-oriented teaching at the Geneva Graduate Institute - a reason I chose this school for - I missed at times more academic rigor in my courses as well as the students demanding it.
 I knew that in order to learn and grow more, I cannot be the person in the classroom asking the most questions.
 This is what attracted my about Yale (and its excellent reputation of course).
 Plus, I had never been to the United States and wanted to experience it for once, without actually having to commit to work there for longer.

 So, I ended up applying to the exchange program and luckily secured the spot.
 What followed were arduous months of preparing the paperwork, applying for the visa, securing accommodation and then finally: boarding the flight to John F. Kennedy airport in New York City.